DiGa66/terraform-provider-croccloud/website/docs/r/ami_from_instance.md

 Creates an image from an existing EBS-backed EC2 instance.

-The created image will refer to implicitly-created snapshots of the instance's EBS volumes and mimick its assigned block device configuration at the time the resource is created.
+The created image will refer to implicitly created snapshots of the instance's EBS volumes and mimick its assigned block device configuration at the time the resource is created.